How to Open a Cafe in Singapore: 2026 Timeline, Budget & Permit Playbook

 - Two months pre-revenue rent — most cafes hit positive cashflow month 3-4.
 Plan for it.

-- Initial GST registration cost — if turnover projected over S$1M, GST registration is mandatory.
+- GST registration — if projected turnover exceeds S$1M, GST registration is mandatory; budget for the admin and the 9% added to your pricing.

 - Annual licence renewals (S$500-$2K) — SFA, NEA and fire safety all renew annually.